Market intelligence for international student recruitment from ICEF

 The report notes that prospective undergraduate and graduate students tend to be quite different:

 • Undergraduate-level Colombians tend to be younger than their peers in other countries due to the structure of their high-school system.
-They are often under the age of 18.
-They need more care and support as a result, and their parents are heavily involved in decision-making.
+They are often under the age of 18, and so need more care and support.
+Their parents are heavily involved in decision-making.

 • By contrast, postgraduate-level students often have years of work experience and make more independent choices.

-Overall, there is a significant base of potential students from which to recruit: 26% of the 53.5 million-strong population is between the ages of 14 and 28.
+Overall, there is a significant base of potential students from which to recruit: 26% of the 53.5 million-person-strong population is between the ages of 14 and 28.

 La Familia